 New Mexico’s Fault-Based Insurance Laws

-There are a lot of things to worry about after being in a car accident, and whether or not you have insurance coverage shouldn’t be one of them.
+There are many things to worry about after being in a car accident, and whether or not you have insurance coverage shouldn’t be one of them.

-But in New Mexico, if you’re found to be at fault for an accident, you could be looking at some serious out-of-pocket expenses.
-Here’s what you need to know about our state’s fault-based insurance laws and how they could impact your Albuquerque auto accident claim.
+If you’re found to be at fault for an accident, you could be looking at some serious out-of-pocket expenses.
+The following are important things to know about New Mexico’s fault-based insurance laws and how they could impact your Albuquerque auto accident claim.

 To determine fault in a car accident, most states (including New Mexico) utilize what’s known as the “comparative negligence” law.
 This rule states that any person who is more than 50% at fault for an accident cannot seek compensation from the other driver.
 [1]

-When it comes to car insurance, New Mexico has a fault-based system in place; this means that the driver found to be at fault for an accident is responsible for all resulting damages and medical expenses incurred.
+New Mexico has a fault-based system in place for car insurance; this means that the driver found to be at fault for an accident is responsible for all resulting damages and medical expenses incurred.

 Breaking New Mexico auto insurance laws can have serious consequences and can cost you in the long run.
 If you are at fault for an auto accident, your insurance company will be responsible for covering all damages, including medical bills and car repairs.